Hell of the Living Dead: Release

 Hell of the Living Dead was released in Spain in November 1980 and in Italy in August 1981 and released in the United States in 1983.
 It was described as "moderately profitable" in Glenn Kay's book Zombie Movies: The Ultimate Guide.
 It has been released under several titles, including Virus, Night of the Zombies and Zombie Creeping Flesh.

 Critical reception

-In a contemporary review, Steve Jenkins (The Monthly Film Bulletin) noted that the possibility of a subversive subtext involving Third World victims corrupted by scientific research was "truly buried here in an orgy of flesh chewing and vomiting, as well as dialogue that beggars belief."
-The review commented positively that the film had unexpected pleasures, such as "the ludicrous attempts to dub speech on to stock footage (featuring humans) and a story, low-budget UN meeting consisting of a handful of delegates hurling pieces of paper at each other."